Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 phpMyAdmin will run your SQL query, and upon success, it will show the number of rows affected by the query.

-You can now visit your WordPress site to see your changes in action.
+You can now visit your WordPress site to see the changes in action.

 We hope this article helped you learn how to find and replace text with one click in your WordPress database.
 You may also want to see our beginner’s guide on WordPress database management with phpMyAdmin and our expert picks of the best WordPress database plugins.